joakimak/Mastermind/README.md

 The computer will give you feedback in the form of white and red dots.
 A white dot means that you have included a correct color, but that the color is in the incorrect position.
 A red dot means that you have included a correct color AND that you got its position right.
 None of the dots indicate which entry of the sequence it refers to.
+Enjoy!

 ![pic](https://github.com/joakimak/Mastermind/blob/main/mastermind.png)